+We stress that the Ti islands shown here have the same hexagonal close packed structure as bulk Ti (where one layer consists of two atomic layers with AB stacking), and that structures grown on the carbon-based contamination and under oxygen-containing conditions lead to a different atomic structure.
+Moreover, the atomically clean graphene around the Ti islands remains pristine.
+Therefore, it is clear that these Ti clusters consist indeed of pure titanium grown on atomically clean graphene.

-To better understand the growth of Ti on graphene, low quantities of Ti were next deposited in three steps.
-Depositing low amounts of Ti, small Ti clusters grow on clean defect-free graphene (Fig.~\ref{fig:Growth_early}).
+To better understand the growth, low quantities of Ti were next deposited in three steps.
+At low amounts, small Ti clusters grow on clean defect-free graphene (Fig.~\ref{fig:Growth_early}).
 The clusters have an average size of 9.2 nm$^2$ (logarithmic distribution) and display monolayer (ML) areas with a hexagonal structure (see Fourier transform in the inset, sharp peaks correspond to graphene, broader peaks to Ti), as well as some Ti atoms on the ML region.
 These atoms can form a second or a third layer (Fig.~\ref{fig:Growth_early}b), but are not always perfectly aligned (Fig.~\ref{fig:Growth_early}a).
 After the first deposition, the coverage is 0.7\% with 700~islands/$\mu$m$^2$ of clean graphene.
-This confirms the island-type Volmer–Weber growth mode.
 It should be noted that all clusters also align with the graphene lattice, and no exclusively monolayer Ti island was found.

 The same specimen is then deposited with more Ti (Fig.~\ref{fig:Growth_early} d-f).
 Contamination visible in the images (red in color, covering large parts of the graphene) is due to mobile contamination being pinned down by the electron beam during imaging~\cite{Zagler2019}.
-The island growth is not influenced by this, as the contamination only appears after deposition and only during imaging, and after each deposition step, different sample area was imaged.
+The island growth is not influenced by this, as the contamination only appears after deposition during imaging, and after each deposition step, different sample area was imaged.
 The average cluster size is 9.4~nm$^2$, and many clusters appear to have more layers.
 At the same time the coverage increases to 1.8\% and the cluster density increases to 1900~islands/$\mu$m$^2$.
 The distribution of the clusters is similar to the first deposition (Fig.~\ref{fig:Growth_early}c), with a small increase in the number of both larger and smaller clusters.
 The Fourier transform still displays the same hexagonal pattern with epitaxial alignment between the islands and the graphene substrate.